Causal-net category: Introduction

 One main result of this paper is the fundamental theorem of $\mathbf{Cau}$ (Theorem \ref{com}), which says that any morphism of causal-nets can be decomposed as a composition of fundamental morphisms.
 In other words, the six types of fundamental morphisms generate all morphisms of $\mathbf{Cau}$.

 The six types of fundamental morphisms can be classified into three classes: $(1)$ the first type of fundamental morphisms are called \textbf{fundamental subdivisions}; $(2)$ the second and third types of fundamental morphisms are called \textbf{fundamental embeddings}; $(3)$ the fourth, fifth and sixth types of fundamental morphisms are called \textbf{fundamental coarse-grainings}.
 Any subdivision (or embedding, coarse-graining) is a composition of fundamental subdivisions(or embeddings, coarse-grainings).
-We believe that the unity of the six types of fundamental morphisms of $\mathbf{Cau}$ and the six basic conventions of graphical calculi is not a coincidence, and it must have something to say about graph theory and monoidal category theory.
+As shown first by Power \cite{[Po90]} that there is a substantial connection between graph theory and 2-category theory (further explained in Remark 4.3 of \cite{[HLY16]}), here the unity of the six types of fundamental morphisms of $\mathbf{Cau}$ and the six basic conventions of graphical calculi shows a fundamental connection between graph theory and monoidal category theory.